santagoy/san-tagoy-xyz/content/games/wanton-pinoy-spaghetti/violence.md

 ## Sniping

 To snipe, you must be at a distance.
 The target must also be unaware of your position and be either not in cover or not moving.
-To hit, roll 12+ with Edge (2d20 take the higher) and add relevant Tags.
+You hit the first target automatically if you meet all prior conditions (i.e. distance, surprise, and stillness).
+You hit succeeding targets on a 12+ if 2/3 of the conditions are met.
+If only 1 is met, follow regular shooting rules.

 On a hit, roll for if they're Downed or Injured.